Savelenko/adr-suite/README.md

 1. Clone the repository.

 2. Run `npm install`.
-This should install `purs` and `spago` _locally_ to the project.
+This should install `purs`, `spago` and `esbuild` _locally_ to the project.
 It is possible to install them globally but I have multiple PureScript projects with different compiler versions.
 Consequently, instructions for the VS Code settings below match local installation and are **not correct** for the global installation.
 Generally though, global installation is more convenient because VS Code settings work out-of-the box.

 3. Try compiling for the first time using